legendu-net/blog/docs/drafts/2012/11/convert-math-formula-and-table-to-latex/index.md

   - R
   - MATLAB
 ---

 **Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!**

 ## R

-1. xtable{xtable}
+1. xtable\{xtable}

    - Good for converting table to LaTeX code.

-2. latex{Hmisc}
+1. latex\{Hmisc}

    - Convert R objects (not just tables) to LaTeX code.

 ## Excel